bdambrosio/AllTheWorldAPlay/README.md

 # A simple toy to test the Humanity of your LLM

+## Beta 1.0 - Actually got this to run on a clean install on a different machine.
+Enjoy!

 ![Play screenshot](images/Play.jpg)

 script a simple scenario, and watch it play out.